web3/web3.js/docs/docs/guides/web3_plugin_guide/plugin_authors.md

 ## Setting Up Module Augmentation

-In order to provide typing support for your plugin when it's registered by the user, we must [augment](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#module-augmentation) the `Web3Context` module.
-In simpler terms, we're making TypeScript aware that we are modifying the interface of `Web3Context`, and any class that extends it, to include the interface of your plugin (i.e. your plugin's added methods, properties, etc.).
+In order to provide type safety and IntelliSense for your plugin when it's registered by the user, you must [augment](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#module-augmentation) the `Web3Context` module.
+In simpler terms, you will be making TypeScript aware that you are modifying the interface of `Web3Context`, and any class that extends it, to include the interface of your plugin (i.e. your plugin's added methods, properties, etc.).
 A good tutorial that further explains the topic can be found [here](https://www.digitalocean.com/community/tutorials/typescript-module-augmentation).

 ### A Quick Disclaimer